influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.2/write_protocols/line_protocol_tutorial.md

 significant improvements in compression.
 See the [API Reference](/influxdb/v1.2/tools/api/#write) for more information.

+> #### Setup Tip:
+>
+Use the Network Time Protocol (NTP) to synchronize time between hosts.
+InfluxDB uses a host's local time in UTC to assign timestamps to data; if hosts' clocks aren't synchronized with NTP, the timestamps on the data written to InfluxDB can be inaccurate.

 ## Data types

 This section covers the data types of Line Protocol's major components: